-On March 3, 2022, we filed a prospectus supplement with the SEC (the "March 2022 Prospectus Supplement") for the offer and sale of up to an additional \$100.0 million of our common shares pursuant to the Sale Agreement under: (i) the January 2020 Registration Statement; (ii) the October 2020 Registration Statement; and (iii) the November 2021 Registration Statement.
+On March 3, 2022, we filed a prospectus supplement with the SEC (the "March 2022 Prospectus Supplement") for the offer and sale of up to an additional \$100.0 million of our common shares pursuant to the Sale Agreement under: (i) the January 2020 Registration Statement; (ii) the October 2020 Registration Statement; and (iii) the November 2021 Registration Statement, of which only the November 2021 Registration Statement remains active.

-During the three months ended March 31, 2023, we issued 7,423,622 common shares pursuant to the Sale Agreement, as amended, resulting in net proceeds of approximately \$19.9 million.
-For the three months ended March 31, 2022, we issued 69,048 common shares pursuant to the Sale Agreement, resulting in net proceeds of approximately \$0.3 million.
-As of March 31, 2023, there was approximately \$110.7 million available in aggregate under the October 2021 Prospectus Supplement and the March 2022 Prospectus Supplement.
+During the nine months ended September 30, 2023, we issued 9,848,090 common shares pursuant to the Sale Agreement resulting in net proceeds of approximately \$26.0 million.
+For the nine months ended September 30, 2022, we issued 3,901,765 common shares pursuant to the Sale Agreement, resulting in net proceeds of approximately \$9.2 million.
+As of September 30, 2023, there was approximately \$104.3 million available in aggregate under the October 2021 Prospectus Supplement and March 2022 Prospectus Supplement.
+In October 2023, the October 2020 Registration Statement expired with \$29.3 million that was not utilized under the October 2021 Prospectus Supplement, leaving \$75.0 million remaining available under the March 2022 Prospectus Supplement to the November 2021 Registration Statement.